 Increase Traffic and Sales

-Our redesigned branding should make the shop easily recognizable to consumers, improving word-of-mouth recommendations.
+The newly redesigned branding should make the shop easily recognizable to consumers, improving word-of-mouth recommendations.
 The unique mascot and playful illustrations are designed to create online shareability, increasing visibility.

 Overall, the solution aligns the visual identity with the shop’s mission, encouraging both in-store visits and digital engagement.